JYNgithub/IBilik-WebScraper-using-Scrapegraphai/README.md

-﻿# 🕷️ IBilik Web Scraper Using Scrapegraph-ai Scrapegraph-ai.my is a LLM-based web scraping Python library, meaning that web scrapping is now made easier by providing prompts for what to be scraped, without requiring advanced web programming knowledge.\
+﻿# 🕷️ iBilik.my Web Scraper Using Scrapegraph-ai
+ Scrapegraph-ai.my is a LLM-based web scraping Python library, meaning that web scrapping is now made easier by providing prompts for what to be scraped, without requiring advanced web programming knowledge.\
  This project aims to develop a web scrapping program to extract data on available rooms for rent in Cyberjaya, Selangor from https://www.ibilik.my/. \
  All data scraped are legal, open to public and for personal educational purposes.